rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 compiled static assets.
 We have a test setup where we have included them as SCSS and it works fine so far.
-That means that you can tweak the theme using the literally hundreds of configuration variables of Bootstrap and Bootflatt.
+That means that you can tweak the theme using the literally hundreds of configuration variables of Bootstrap and Bootflat.
 This will make tweaking the look and feel of the site quick and easy.

 Depending on the future of Flattr we maybe have to support another